 A good example would be taking your supplement or stack during the work week, and leaving it on the shelf during the weekend.

-If we follow this train of thought a little further, adding CDP Choline with Rhodiola and Bacopa creates a great synergy where all 3 ingredients not only compliment each other, but augment each others’ effects.
+If we follow this train of thought a little further, taking CDP Choline with rhodiola and bacopa also creates a great synergy.

-This is really just a teaser.
-Rhodiola is a great nootropic on its’ own, but it can do even more for you when combined with other nootropics.
+Don’t get me wrong, rhodiola is a great nootropic on its’ own, but it can do so much more for you when combined with other nootropics.

 The recommended daily dosage can range from 50 mg/day to 600 mg/day.